Arf invariant of a knot: Definition by Seifert matrix

 where lk is the link number and $a^+$ denotes the positive pushoff of a.

 Definition by pass equivalence

 This approach to the Arf invariant is due to Louis Kauffman.

 We define two knots to be pass equivalent if they are related by a finite sequence of pass-moves.

 Every knot is pass-equivalent to either the unknot or the trefoil; these two knots are not pass-equivalent and additionally, the right- and left-handed trefoils are pass-equivalent.

 Now we can define the Arf invariant of a knot to be 0 if it is pass-equivalent to the unknot, or 1 if it is pass-equivalent to the trefoil.
 This definition is equivalent to the one above.

 Definition by partition function

-Vaughan Jones showed that the Arf invariant can be obtained by taking the partition function of a signed planar graph associated to a knot diagram.
+Vaughan Jones showed that the Arf invariant can be obtained by taking the partition function of an Ising model on a knot diagram.